agibsonsw/PrintHtml/docs/src/markdown/index.md

 ## Credits

 - [Andrew Gibson][gibson]: Original idea and base code for converting Sublime view to HTML and allowing me to build off it to make ExportHtml.
-- Print-Color and Print-Grayscale tmThemes were derived from Monokai Bright.
+- Print-Color and Print-Grayscale `sublime-color-scheme` files were derived from Monokai Bright.

 --8<-- "refs.md"